kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 All files in the `extra-manifests` directory including the rendered version of `kustomization.yaml.tpl` will be applied to k3s with `kubectl apply -k` (which will be executed after and independently of the basic cluster configuration).

-You can use that to pass all kinds of kubenertes YAML configs, including HelmChart and/or HelmChartConfig definitions (see the previous section if you do not know what those are in the context of k3s).
+_You can use the above to pass all kinds of kubenertes YAML configs, including HelmChart and/or HelmChartConfig definitions (see the previous section if you do not know what those are in the context of k3s)._

 ## Examples